 Blue Barn Quilt Co. is owned and operated by me, Linda Timms.
 I was born and raised a city girl but it was a dream of mine as a young girl to move to the country.
 Our family lives about 30 minutes west of Edmonton, Alberta by the North Saskatchewan River.
 And yes, we do have 2 blue barns on our beautiful farm!

 I have been a quilter for over 25 years.
 What started out as wanting to make only one quilt has become a passion (obsession, depending on who you ask!) of mine.

-I am wife to the talented builder of our brand new timber frame Shop (with lots of help from our kids!), mom to 4 wonderful grown up kids and Oma to my 2 (soon to be 3!) grandsons.
+I am wife to the talented builder of our brand–new timber frame Shop (with lots of help from our kids!), mom to 4 wonderful grown–up kids and their partners and Oma to my 3 amazing grandsons.

 I bought my longarm quilting machine in the winter of 2016 and have really enjoyed being able to finish up a lot my own quilts.
 I now have a regular supply of Quilts that I help others finish too!